Kenya Gambling Regulation

 1Corporate Tax Rates in Kenya

-Licensed gambling companies must fulfill their tax obligations, which include a 30% corporate tax for local operators and 37.5% for foreign entities operating on the Kenyan market.
-Additionally, the companies with employees must register and contribute Pay As You Earn taxes as required by the Kenyan Income Tax Act.
-They also have to remit a Value Added Tax under the provisions of the Value Added Tax Act.
+Licensed gambling companies must meet their tax obligations, which include a 30% corporate tax for local operators and 37.5% for foreign entities operating in the Kenyan market.
+In addition, companies with employees must register for and contribute Pay As You Earn taxes as required by the Kenyan Income Tax Act.
+They must also remit Value Added Tax under the provisions of the Value Added Tax Act.

-Gambling firms that offer taxable services or products valued at KES5 million or more within the calendar year should register for VAT remittance.
-Respectively, the companies must register all their employees with the National Security Fund and The National Hospital Insurance Fund.
+Gambling firms that provide taxable services or products worth KES 5 million or more in a calendar year should register for VAT remittance.
+They must also register all employees with the National Security Fund and the National Hospital Insurance Fund.

 2GGR Tax Rates in Kenya

-Kenyan bookmakers are subject to a 15% tax imposed on their gross gaming revenue (GGR) as stipulated in Section 29A of the Betting, Lotteries, and Gaming Act.
-The GGR represents the overall turnover of an operator minus the amounts paid out to patrons in the form of winnings.
+Kenyan bookmakers are subject to a 15% tax on their gross gaming revenue (GGR) as stipulated in Section 29A of the Betting, Lotteries, and Gaming Act.
+GGR represents an operator’s total turnover minus the amounts paid to patrons as winnings.

-The GGR tax was previously much higher at 35% but the government reduced it due to local bookmakers’ outrage.
-The current 15% tax is payable to the Kenya Revenue Authority by the 20th of each calendar month.
-It also applies to prize competitions, casinos, and lottery operators as provided in Sections 44A and 55A of the 1966 BLG Act.
+The GGR tax was previously 35%, but the government reduced it following outrage from local bookmakers.
+The current 15% tax must be paid to the Kenya Revenue Authority by the 20th of each calendar month.
+The same rate also applies to prize competitions, casinos, and lottery operators, as provided in Sections 44A and 55A of the 1966 BLG Act.

 3Excise Duty and Withholding Taxes

-Back in 2019, the Kenyan Financial Committee decided to increase the excise tax imposed on betting stakes from 10% to 20% in an attempt to draw in additional revenue for the government.
+Back in 2019, the Kenyan Finance Committee increased the excise tax on betting stakes from 10% to 20% in an effort to raise additional government revenue.
 A 20% withholding tax also applied to gamblers’ profits.
-With this tax in place, a winning wager of KES1,000 would bring the bettor only KES800, while the betting operator would withhold the other KES200 and remit it to the Kenya Revenue Authority.
+With this tax in place, a winning wager of KES 1,000 would return only KES 800 to the bettor, while the operator withheld the remaining KES 200 and remitted it to the Kenya Revenue Authority.

-The increase did not go down well with betting operators in the country.
-Two of Kenya’s biggest bookmakers, Betin and Sportpesa, consequently withdrew from the local market causing a drop in the betting revenue.
+The hike did not sit well with betting operators in the country.
+Two of Kenya’s largest bookmakers, Betin and Sportpesa, withdrew from the local market, which caused betting revenue to drop.

-On a more positive note, President Uhuru Kenyatta gave his assent for the passage of the 2021 Finance Act on June 29, 2021, which amended the excise duty tax once again, reducing it from 20% to 7.5%.
-The changes became effective at the beginning of July, 2021 and apply to prize competitions, gaming, betting, and lotteries (bar charitable ones).
+On a more positive note, President Uhuru Kenyatta gave his assent for the passage of the 2021 Finance Act on June 29, 2021, which revised the excise duty once again, reducing it from 20% to 7.5%.
+The changes took effect at the beginning of July 2021 and apply to prize competitions, gaming, betting, and lotteries (excluding charitable ones).

 Online Gambling in Kenya

 All foreign operators must set up and run in-house customer support centers within the country to assist local players and respond to their inquiries.
-The companies should also maintain a database containing information about all wagers made by Kenyan customers and their corresponding outcomes.
+The companies should also maintain a database containing information about all wagers placed by Kenyan customers and their corresponding outcomes.
 The processing of customers’ sensitive information must be conducted in alignment with the Data Protection Act of 2019.
-Operators can disclose customers’ sensitive information but only on condition players have given their consent.
+Operators can disclose customers’ sensitive information, but only on the condition that players have given their consent.

-The 2019 Regulations also stipulated that remote operators must pay customers’ profits within 7 days from the date of winning.
-Last but not least, the Regulations state that operating online or mobile gambling without a license or with a suspended/revoked license constitutes a criminal offense.
-Those found guilty of this contravention are liable for fines and/or incarceration of up to 5 years.
+The 2019 Regulations also stipulate that remote operators must pay customers’ winnings within seven days of the win.
+Last but not least, the Regulations state that operating online or mobile gambling without a license, or with a suspended or revoked license, constitutes a criminal offense.
+Those found guilty of this contravention are liable for fines and/or incarceration of up to five years.

 In May 2019, a new gaming bill was submitted to the country’s National Assembly and went through a first reading.
 If the bill passes as an act, it will establish a National Gaming Authority to replace the existing regulator, the BCLB.
-Said Gaming Authority will have the mandate to issue operating permits to gambling operators, including remote ones.
+The new Gaming Authority would have the mandate to issue operating permits to gambling operators, including remote ones.

-The bill also proposes new licensing fees for different gambling activities (KES100 million for remote gambling operators), along with a 15% tax rate.
-It would also create a Gaming Appeals Tribunal whose primary purpose would be to assist in resolving the disputes between licensees and Kenyan customers.
+The bill also proposes new licensing fees for different gambling activities (KES 100 million for remote gambling operators), along with a 15% tax rate.
+It would also create a Gaming Appeals Tribunal whose primary purpose would be to assist in resolving disputes between licensees and Kenyan customers.

 Social Responsibility Policies In Kenya

-Social Responsibility Policies As is the case with most jurisdictions where gambling is legal, licensed Kenyan operators must run their business in alignment with various social responsibility requirements.
-For starters, all gambling companies must ensure only individuals who are legally old enough to gamble have access to their services and products.
+Social Responsibility Policies As is the case in most jurisdictions where gambling is legal, licensed Kenyan operators must run their businesses in alignment with various social responsibility requirements.
+For starters, all gambling companies must ensure that only individuals who are legally old enough to gamble have access to their services and products.

 Of course, this applies to both terrestrial and remote gaming operators.
-Kenyans can legally gamble provided they have reached the age of majority, i.e. 18 years old.
+Kenyans can legally gamble provided they have reached the age of majority (18 years old).
 Selling lottery tickets is legal only if the buyer is at least 16 years old.
-The only exceptions are when the underage individual partakes in gaming activities that take place in private dwellings under the supervision of parents or legal guardians.
+The only exceptions apply when an underage individual engages in gaming activities that take place in private dwellings under the supervision of parents or legal guardians.

-The Kenyan gambling regulator has the mandate to grant permits for conducting public lotteries, where a minimum of 25% of the overall proceeds must go toward socially beneficial initiatives like public welfare and distress relief, for example.
+The Kenyan gambling regulator has the mandate to grant permits for conducting public lotteries, where a minimum of 25% of the overall proceeds must go toward socially beneficial initiatives such as public welfare and distress relief.
 Many Kenya-licensed operators donate to charities or fund local sports clubs.

 Gambling Advertising and AML Policies in Kenya

-Gambling Advertising Since gambling is an activity that might lead to various social harms, advertising it in most countries is subject to severe restrictions and Kenya is no exception.
-Brick-and-mortar gambling operators in the country must obtain advertising signage permits provided that they have advertising signage of 300 millimeters to 600 millimeters.
+Gambling Advertising Since gambling is an activity that might lead to various social harms, advertising it in most countries is subject to severe restrictions, and Kenya is no exception.
+Brick-and-mortar gambling operators in the country must obtain advertising signage permits if they use signage measuring between 300 and 600 millimeters.

 Gambling venues that meet this criterion must apply for advertising signage licenses, issued by the authorities of the Kenyan counties.
-The permits have a validity of one year.
-Country governments can cancel them in case of contravention of the licensing terms and conditions.
+The permits are valid for one year.
+County governments can cancel them in case of contravention of the licensing terms and conditions.
 Other than that, only BCLB licensees can legally advertise their products and services to Kenyan residents.

 The license numbers should be clearly visible on the ads.
-All advertisements must promote responsible gambling and specify the legal gambling age in the country is 18 years old.
+All advertisements must promote responsible gambling and specify that the legal gambling age in the country is 18 years old.
 Betting activities cannot be glamorized or marketed as a quick means of earning money.
-The operators can advertise their products on television only between 9 pm and 6 am.
+Operators can advertise their products on television only between 9:00 pm and 6:00 am.

 As for ads broadcast on radio, their number should not exceed four per hour, with the time restrictions coinciding with those for televised advertising.
-Kenya law disallows gambling advertising immediately before and after religious, family, and children programs.
-In early September 2021, local lawmakers unveiled plans to impose an outright ban on gambling-related programs on television but the measure has not yet been adopted.
+Kenyan law disallows gambling advertising immediately before and after religious, family, and children’s programs.
+In early September 2021, local lawmakers unveiled plans to impose an outright ban on gambling-related programs on television, but the measure has not yet been adopted.

-In line with the guidelines provided by the Central Bank of Kenya, financial institutions must require their customers to present written statements explaining the reasons for all monetary transactions over USD10,000.
-Should the customer provide false information or decline filing the written statement, the bank must immediately report the transaction as suspicious.
+In line with the guidelines provided by the Central Bank of Kenya, financial institutions must require their customers to present written statements explaining the reasons for all monetary transactions over USD 10,000.
+Should the customer provide false information or decline to file the written statement, the bank must immediately report the transaction as suspicious.

 Conclusion

-Conclusion Kenya is home to one of the fastest growing gambling industries in Africa.
-Gambling in the country has been legal since the mid-1960s and subject to the monitoring of the Betting Control and Licensing Board (BCLB) ever since.
-Kenyans undoubtedly enjoy punting for recreation, with sports betting and online casinos topping the list of the most popular gambling activities in the country.
+Conclusion Kenya is home to one of the fastest-growing gambling industries in Africa.
+Gambling in the country has been legal since the mid-1960s and has been monitored by the Betting Control and Licensing Board (BCLB) ever since.
+Kenyans undoubtedly enjoy gambling for recreation, with sports betting and online casinos topping the list of the most popular gambling activities in the country.

-A bill outlining a new licensing and tax regime for online gambling operators recently went through first reading at the National Assembly.
+A bill outlining a new licensing and tax regime for online gambling operators recently went through its first reading in the National Assembly.
 If approved in the future, the bill will also lead to the creation of a new National Gaming Authority to replace the existing regulator, the BCLB.